395t/review-assignments/_summaries/wu2018group_2.md

 ![Performance improvement on object segmentation](wu2018group_2_3.png)

 Group Norm outperforms Batch Norm on the task of object segmentation as object segmentation networks train with smaller batch sizes.
 This is because object segmentation demands higher resolution input so batch sizes tend to be much smaller.
 Here we see that Group Norm outperforms Batch Norm.
 Note that BN is frozen during finetuning as this gave better results.
+The authors also trained a Mask-RCNN model (the model used for object segmentation) from scratch using Group Norm and showed a performance improvement over Batch Norm as well as the results of the original MASK-RCNN paper.

 ![Performance improvement on video classification](wu2018group_2_2.png)